Preeclampsia (FL INITIAL Autonomous Practice - Differential Diagnosis)

 Nursing Assistants from California, only.
 You must read the material on this page before you can take the test.
 The California Department of Public Health, Training Program Review Unit has determined that is the only way to prove that you actually spent the time to read the course.
 Less

-Not all hospitals have standardized protocols for caring for women with preeclampsia.1 Recent reports from the World Health Organization (WHO) estimate that preeclampsia is responsible for 70,000 maternal deaths annually in the world.2 Preeclampsia and elevated blood pressures are a serious problem that must be treated appropriately and quickly.
-It is important to review the different types of hypertension in pregnancy when caring for pregnant women with blood pressure issues.
-Chronic hypertension is diagnosed when a woman has systolic blood pressures (SBP) ≥ 140 or diastolic blood pressures (DBP) ≥ 90, and this occurs pre-pregnancy or <20 weeks gestation.
-Gestational hypertension is diagnosed with SBP ≥ 140 or DBP ≥ 90, and the patient is > 20 weeks, and there is an absence of proteinuria or systemic signs/symptoms.
+Not all hospitals have standardized protocols for caring for women with preeclampsia (ACOG, 2019).
+Recent reports from the World Health Organization (WHO) estimate that preeclampsia is responsible for 70,000 maternal deaths annually in the world (Risk factors, 2019).
+Preeclampsia and elevated blood pressures are serious problems that must be treated appropriately and quickly.
+When caring for pregnant women with blood pressure issues, it is important to review the different types of hypertension in pregnancy.
+Chronic hypertension is diagnosed when a woman has systolic blood pressure (SBP) ≥ 140 or diastolic blood pressure (DBP) ≥ 90, and this occurs pre-pregnancy or <20 weeks gestation.
+Gestational hypertension is diagnosed with SBP ≥ 140 or DBP ≥ 90; the patient is > 20 weeks, and there is an absence of proteinuria or systemic signs/symptoms.

 HELLP syndrome is considered to be a variant of preeclampsia.
 Sometimes the presence of HELLP syndrome is due to an underlying disease such as antiphospholipid syndrome.
-In women with preeclampsia or eclampsia, HELLP develops in 10% to 20% of pregnancies.
-HELLP is characterized by hemolysis (the breakdown of red blood cells), elevated liver enzymes, and low platelets.3
+HELLP develops in 10% to 20% of pregnancies in women with preeclampsia or eclampsia.
+HELLP is characterized by hemolysis (the breakdown of red blood cells), elevated liver enzymes, and low platelets (HELLP, 2019).

 There are known risk factors for preeclampsia.
 Not all women with these risk factors will develop preeclampsia.
 And not all women with preeclampsia had these risk factors.
-The risk factors may be useful in the early identification and treatment of women (see table 1).2
+The risk factors may be useful in the early identification and treatment of women (see table 1) (Risk factors, 2019).

 Table 1: Summary of Principal Risk Factors for Preeclampsia